Person filing a CFPB complaint online against a lender on a laptop

 What Else Can You Do Alongside a CFPB Complaint?

 Filing a CFPB complaint is most powerful when combined with other parallel actions.
-No single complaint channel is guaranteed to produce a resolution — using multiple levers simultaneously increases pressure.
+No single complaint channel guarantees a resolution, and using multiple channels simultaneously increases pressure on the lender in a way that a single filing cannot.

 Consider these parallel steps: